angband/angband/docs/hacking/debug.rst

   Requests number of runs, and whether diving or clearing levels, and outputs the results into the file 'stats.log' in the user directory.

+Collect disconnection stats ``D``
+  Generates several levels to collect statistics about how often all down staircases are inaccessible to the player and about how often a level has non-vault areas that are inaccessible to the player.
+The results are written to the message window.

 Nick hack ``_``
   Maps out the reachable grids (by the sound and scent algorithm) in successive distances from the player grid.